mojontwins/MC_Mods/modloader/guide/2-a-block-and-an-item.md

 * `public boolean canPlaceBlockAt(World world, int x, int y, int z)` returns true if you can place the block at (x, y, z).
 This is overriden for plants, for example, to check if there's valid ground beneath (although if you extend `BlockPlant` there's a number of different methods to keep in mind - don't worry, we'll be adding a plant in a future chapter).

+* `public boolean canBlockStay(World world, int x, int y, int z)` is called to check if the block can stay in (x, y, z) depending on the surroundings.
+For example, a flower could not stay if the block beneath was removed.
+This method is also used by world generators, wich are the classes that populate chunks after they have been generated (they add trees, flowers...)

 * `public boolean canPlaceBlockOnSide(World world, int x, int y, int z, int side)` think of this as a more specific version of the method above, which also gets the side of the block you want to attach your block at. (x, y, z) is where your block would be if this would success.
 By default, this calls `canPlaceBlockAt` ignoring the side.

 * `public void onNeighborBlockChange(World world, int x, int y, int z, int blockID)` imagine that your block is at (x, y, z).
 If a block next to it changes (is removed or added, for example).
 Then this method is called, with the (x, y, z) coordinate **where your block is located** and the blockID of the changed block.
 Please remember this, (x, y, z) is YOUR BLOCK, not the block which changed.
 This is done to react to nearby changes.
 For example if you want to destroy your block if the ground below disappears, you check what's in (x, y - 1, z) and act accordingly.